jplatte/blog.turbo.fish/content/2021-11-01-proc-macro-parsing.md

 }
 ```

-Now for the actual parsing code...
-It is so simple you might wonder why you
+Now for the actual parsing code… It is so simple you might wonder why you
 would ever bother with `syn::Meta` (spoiler: it's not always this simple).

 ```rust